 I answer phones.
 A million times a day, I answer those phones.

 “Good morning.
 I’m the daughter of Mr. A. Can I have an update?”
 (Find nurse.
 Does s/he have time to come to the phone?
 No?
-Anything I can tell the family member that will satisfy them?
+Anything I can tell the family member?
 Return to phone and complete call, hopefully without family member asking multiple questions before saying, “Thanks, I’ll be there in half an hour.

 “Hi.
-I was in the Emergency Department yesterday and I saw Dr. Medicine.
-I had a terrible pain in my stomach, and my husband brought me in about 3:15 in the afternoon…”
+I was in the Emergency Department yesterday, and I saw Dr. Medicine.
+I had terrible pain in my stomach, and my husband brought me in at about 3:15 in the afternoon…”

-At this point I cut to the chase because three other lines are ringing and I have two nurses standing beside me with charts in their hands.
+At this point, I cut to the chase because three other lines are ringing, and I have two nurses standing beside me with charts in their hands.
 “And what is it you need to know today?”
-I always ask.
+I always ask, seeking the basic information I need to address the reason for their call.

-“I was supposed to have an ultrasound done today, but they don’t have any record from your department requesting the test so they can’t do it.”
+“I was in Emergency yesterday and I’m supposed to have an ultrasound done today, but they don’t have any record from your department requesting the test, so they can’t do it.”
 (A bit time-consuming, but easy enough to deal with.)

 “My mother was there last week.
-She lives in a retirement home and she was brought in by ambulance because she was having trouble breathing.
-They took her to, I think it was a room in the Blue Zone, Room 9, I think, or it might have been Room 10.”
+She lives in a retirement home and was brought in by ambulance because she was having trouble breathing.
+They took her to, I think, a room in the Blue Zone, Room 9, I think, or it might have been Room 10.”

-I’ve already cut in once to ask what her question is, but I’m going to ask again because the specialists have come to write orders, and charts are starting to pile up on my desk.
+I’ve already cut in once to ask what her main question is, but I’m going to ask again because the specialists have come to write orders, and charts are starting to pile up on my desk.
 I’m not ready for the shouting that follows my gentle request to know what she specifically needs today.

 “Don’t you dare push me around.
-If you’d just show me some common courtesy and listen to my story, then you’ll find out what it is I want.”
+If you’d just show me some common courtesy and listen to my story, you’ll find out what I want.”

 Here’s a bit of information: If you yell at me, I’ll listen for a minute because nothing is gained by interrupting a rant.
 If you don’t stop yelling pretty soon, I’ll hang up.